Provider & Course Approval Questions & Answers

 - CE hours must be submitted thirty within (30) days from course completion.

-- Paper Course Roster submissions will not be accepted unless the provider contacts the Education Section at (916) 492-3064 and the Education Section grants prior approval.
+- Paper Course Roster submissions will not be accepted unless the provider contacts the Education Unit at (916) 492-3064 and the Education Unit grants prior approval.

-- Any paper course rosters received without prior approval from the Education Section will not be processed and will be returned to the Provider Director.
+- Any paper course rosters received without prior approval from the Education Unit will not be processed and will be returned to the Provider Director.

 1. Where should I send the provider certification application and renewal and/or the course approval application and renewal?